Jerzy Urban, spokesman for Polish communist govt, dies at 89

 Urban launched weekly government news conferences that were broadcast by Polish television and attended by Polish and foreign journalists, making him one of the most prominent and despised faces of the regime.

-To many Poles he seemed to personify the government’s cynicism and contempt for the country’s citizens.
+To many Poles he seemed to personify the government’s brutality after dozens were killed in the 1981 martial law crackdown, as well as its cynicism and contempt for the Solidarity movement, led by Lech Walesa, and the millions yearning for freedom.

 In 1986, a time of shortages in the communist economy, Urban announced that Poland was collecting blankets and sleeping bags for the homeless of New York City.